Malesherbia lactea

 Malesherbia lactea is a perennial geophyte native to the La Rioja and San Juan regions of Argentina and the Antofagasta and Atacama regions of Chile.
 It has ovate leaves that end in a sharp point.
 Similar to other members of Malesherbia, the flowers are red and white, and tubular in shape.

 There are two varieties of M. lactea, var. crassicaulis (Bull-Hereñu) and var. lactea.
 Variety crassicaulis differs from var. lactea in its thicker and longer stem.
-It grows at lower altitudes (2700 m) than var. lactea (2500 - 4300 m) and is considered more robust.
+It grows at lower altitudes (2700 m) than var. lactea (2500 – 4300 m) and is considered more robust.
 Variety crassicaulis only grows in Atacama, while var. lactea grows throughout the native range of M. lactea.
-It is hypothesized that var. lactea differs in ploidy level, though this is has not been supported by molecular work.
+It is hypothesized that var. lactea differs in ploidy level, though this has not been supported by molecular work.